 - Or if their request gets re-assigned to new or additional reviewers

-Reviewers will receive alerts when the below occurs:
+Reviewers notifications options are based on when the below occurs:

 - When a request is submitted with them as reviewer (only of current stage, if workflow is staged)